U.S. Army Soldier teaches public affairs class to Guyana Defense Force service members

 |Downloads:

-This work, U.S. Army Soldier teaches public affairs class to Guyana Defense Force service members [Image 3 of 3], by SPC Trevor Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldier teaches public affairs class to Guyana Defense Force service members, by SPC Trevor Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT